The carbon calculations to produce coffee are done, and consumers can afford to offset the production of coffee’s carbon footprint!

 The Carbon Offset program is fully transparent and will be proudly sold as “unverified” and will thus be offered by the program at the low rate of $8.00 per metric tonne of CO2.
 Once the program has transitioned to “Verified Carbon” offsets, the rate will increase from USD$8.00 to USD$20.00 per metric ton of CO2.

-The coffee carbon calculations are now made, and the consumer can afford it.
+The coffee carbon calculations are done and consumers can afford it.
 It equals … less than $0.02 per cup.

 This is a formal agreement with our partners; the participating coffee growers and Green Merchants Technologies, that all coffee sold as Climate Change Coffee® will involve direct payments to producers to purchase their annual carbon offsets.
 MDI’s portion of the carbon sales (50%) will be used to map and document additional IOC™ farms and to finalize the IOC™ protocols and requirements to transition to fully verified carbon.
 This is our co-opportunity.